Hyundai Veloster: First generation (FS; 2011)

-In most of the world the Veloster Coupe production model uses a direct-injected 1.6 liter four-cylinder engine with 138 hp, and 123 lbft of torque at 4,850 rpm.
-A six-speed manual transmission is standard while a six-speed dual-clutch transmission (DCT) with paddle shifters is available as an option.
+In most of the world the Veloster production model uses a direct-injected 1.6 liter four-cylinder engine with 138 hp, and 123 lbft of torque at 4,850 rpm.
+A six-speed manual transmission is standard while a seven-speed dual-clutch transmission (DCT) with paddle shifters is available as an option.
 The DCT transmission was developed by Hyundai and is the first dual-clutch transmission from the company.
 Official EPA fuel economy numbers are 27 mpgus city, 37 mpgus highway and 31 mpgus combined for the manual while the dual clutch does 28 mpgus city, 37 mpgus highway and 31 mpgus combined.
 For some markets like the Middle East, Chile and Brazil, the car is offered without GDI, making 128 hp.

-Pricing starts at US$17,800 in the U.S., and CAD in Canada excluding taxes and the destination fee.
-In the United States, two option packages are available: a style package and a tech package.
-Purchase of the tech package requires purchase of the style package as well.
-Options are not available outside the package, thus resulting in three trim levels: base, style, and tech.
+Sales began in South Korea on March 10, 2011, and in Canada and the United States in late 2011.
+In South Korea, it was marketed under Hyundai's 'Premium Youth Lab'.
+It was unveiled on January 10, 2011, at the Detroit Auto Show, and fills the void left when Hyundai discontinued the Hyundai Tiburon after the 2008 model year.

+In North America, the Veloster was equipped with Blue Link, a new telematics system which will eventually be standard on all Hyundai models.
+The system is comparable to OnStar in General Motors vehicles, and provides customers with automatic crash notification, vehicle diagnostics, and remote control of vehicle features, among others.
 Each trim level is available with the DCT (optional) or manual transmission (standard).

-Michelin Pilot Super Sport 215/40ZR18 tires option was added to U.S. vehicle models with 18-inch wheels since 2012.In the UK, the car starts at GBP OTR ("on the road", which includes delivery and 1st year VED).
+A Michelin Pilot Super Sport 215/40ZR18 tires option was added to U.S. vehicle models with 18-inch wheels since 2012.
 European models do not have the option of tech or style packs and are instead split between two trim levels: Veloster Coupe and Veloster Coupe Sport.
 The sport model adds a panoramic sunroof, 18 inch wheels and full leather interior to the base model car.
 Cars for the European market come as standard with a 6-speed manual transmission and have the option of a DCT automatic gearbox.
-The range in Europe also includes a "BlueDrive" option, which adds low rolling resistance tires and stop-start technology to the engine in order to reduce emissions, but only on the entry level car.
+The range in Europe also includes a "BlueDrive" option, which adds low rolling resistance tires and stop-start technology to the engine in order to reduce emissions, but only on the entry-level car.

 Unlike the Mini Clubman, which features a pair of bi-parting side doors that are always located on the right of the car (irrespective of the market), the Veloster has different left and right hand drive configurations.
 The larger single door is always on the driver's side, and the two smaller doors are always on the passenger side.
 As a result, the rear passenger always exits on the curb side of the vehicle.